 Perhaps Deer Isle’s links to the past remain so strong because Maine visitors “from away” (as many Maine natives still identify those born outside the Pine Tree State) ignore the turnoff for Deer Isle as they speed from Camden or Rockland to reach Mt.
 Desert Island, destination of so many vacationers.

-But others, more fortunate, have exited onto Route 15 the 45 minutes toward the sea where Deer Isle is sheltered - and still unspoiled, undeveloped, and largely unknown.
+But others, more fortunate, have exited onto Route 15 and driven the 45 minutes toward the sea where Deer Isle is sheltered - and still unspoiled, undeveloped, and largely unknown.

 Of course, you would not be the first to encounter the special character of our island: